 Keep in touch with who you are

-If you are feeling cut off from colleagues and customers, this is a way of keeping in touch with the work you believe in.
+The pandemic made us all feel cut off from colleagues and customers.
+Our courses will help you rediscover your library purpose.
 If you can't resume the service as it used to run with everyone in on the library floor, you may have more time for thinking about what we offer more deeply, rather than rushing from one thing to the next.
 If you are planning safe operation with restrictions, getting creative is essential - we want to offer more than a cut-down version of what the service used to be like.
+We need to rebuild our confidence, our connections and our creativity as part of libraries' plan for recovery.
 Our courses can help you gain skills to do this.

 No pressure and an enjoyable distraction from anxiety

-It’s not easy dealing with the pressures and anxieties of lockdown or changed working practice as libraries re-open.
-Our courses won’t add to those pressures – there are no timelimits and everything is in your control.
+It’s not easy dealing with the pressures and anxieties of returning to 'normal' work after the challenging year we have all had.
+Our courses won’t add to those pressures – there are no time limits and everything is in your control.
 But an hour concentrating on something you love can be a great distraction.
-It will remind you of who you are professionally and help to give a sense that libraries can still play a vital role in the world.
+It will remind you of who you are professionally and why you came into libraries in the first place.
+It can help to renew enthusiasm for trying new ideas.

 School and college librarians

 Many school librarians are used to working on their own and planning activities in the school holidays to put into practice when school starts again.
 All our school courses can be used in this way.
 You can do more than half of the course online – reading, reflecting and interacting with the material.
-You can download the print to support reading activities in the library and plan how you will use it.
-You will then be well ahead when schools re-open.
+You can download the print to support reading activities in the library and plan how you will use it - our courses will give you lots of practical ideas to try with your students.

 “Thank you so very much for an absolutely fantastic course.
 I am still within my first year as a part-time branch librarian and Playing your part in the library welcome has been so helpful.
 Understanding merchandising and how to create interesting book displays will be a valuable asset to me and for the library visitors as I create showcases of the range of our books.
 I would highly recommend this course to all library staff but in particular, to those who are just starting to work as librarians.
 Being able to complete the course virtually was very beneficial especially at this time.
 I have been able to plan a series of showcase and display ideas using the techniques from the course.
 I cannot wait to get back into the library and to implement them!
 Thank you again for such a fantastic course.”